All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-My first time in North Carolina with my sister was a hoot!
-We left Myrtle Beach and took all the back roads it seemed to my friend Alisha's place near Fayetteville, NC, (Yes, the same friend that lived in Utah at one point).
-We saw ALL the Presbyterian and Baptist churches on every street corner and counted ALL the wreaths on every door, on every home.
+My first time in North Carolina with my sister!
+We left Myrtle Beach and took all the back roads to my friends place near Fayetteville, NC.
+We saw ALL the Presbyterian and Baptist churches on every street corner and counted ALL the wreaths on every door we drove by!
 Who knew these were such a thing in the south?
-We found a random county fair and of course we went to it!
-We loved it.
-I have since been to North Carolina a few more times, specifically the Charlotte area and I even considered moving there.
-It didn't happen, at least not yet.

 Jennifer Kaye xoxo